venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

 ## Writing the source medium to your USB

-For all users, no matter the OS or architecture, We recommend using [balena-etcher-electron](https://www.balena.io/etcher/) to flash the USB drive from any system, of course it must be run as or from root user or administrator of your operating system.
+Using [balena-etcher-electron](https://www.balena.io/etcher/) to flash the USB drive from any system, its easy, simple and available for all OSs.

-* download the iso file of the multimedia image, for UEFI 3.11 minimum
+> ***Warning** this guide assume only one hard drive as `/dev/sda` and only one USB as `/dev/sdb`

-* download the program balena-etcher-electronyou may need to install..
+* download the `program balena-etcher-electron` (there are portable versions)
-* Run the program balena-etcher-electronas root in the graphical session
+* Run the program `balena-etcher-electron` as root in the graphical session
-* Click “select image” icon, open the downloaded image file
+* Click "select image" icon, open the downloaded image file
-* Plug the USB drive into the computer, it will automatically show as sdb or similar
+* Plug the USB drive into the computer, it will automatically show as `sdb`
 * After it balena-etcher-electronshows the USB as “sdb”, clickflash
 * Wait a while and when finished, close the program
 * Take out the USB and place it on the installation target computer in a port

-> ***Warning** we assume only one hard drive exits as `/dev/sda` and only one USB as `/dev/sdb`

 > **Note** this method only works on recent MacOs 10.12+ or recent Linux 4.9+ installations